9 Important Slavic Gods and Goddesses

 Often described as the ‘Black God,’ Chernobog is one of the most popular Slavic gods in the world.
 Due to his terrifying on-screen characterization in the 1940 Disney film Fantasia,’ he became widely known and recognized in pop culture.

-Myths and common sense suggest that darkness can never be your ally.
-Well, they might be right.
-As the harbinger of death, he was connected with famines and cannibalism.
-He was considered a polar opposite to Belobog and, as such, a personification of pure evil.
+As the harbinger of death, he was connected with famines.
+He was considered the polar opposite of Belobog and, as such, a personification of pure evil.

 Darkness was never taken well by any culture in the world.
 In fact, the very purpose of the invention of fire was to keep the darkness of deep nights at bay.
-The Pomeranian Chronicler, Thomas Kantzow, wrote in the ‘Chronicle of Pomerania’ that Slavic prayers honored Chernobog out of fear through human sacrifices so he would not harm them.
-He notes that the evil god wanted nothing but the destruction of the bodies and souls of all mankind.
+The Pomeranian Chronicler, Thomas Kantzow, wrote in the ‘Chronicle of Pomerania’ that the evil god wanted nothing but the destruction of the bodies and souls of all mankind.

 The existence of Belobog and Chernobog is attributed to the symbolism of peace and chaos, evil and good, day and night, and Light and darkness.
 They were locked in an eternal fight that could have kindled individualistic morality and a sense of righteousness within the Slavic people.